KhatreeSuneel/my_KIT_exercises/Readme.txt

 jellyfish.ipynb :
 A jupyter notebook that contains implementation of the CNN to perform image classification to the jellyfish dataset available at : https://www.kaggle.com/datasets/anshtanwar/jellyfish-types.
-The CNN architecture to be implemented for the task were procided as :
+The CNN architecture to be implemented for the task were provided as :
 1. Convolution layer (32 kernels, 5x5 kernel-size)
 2. Activation layer (ReLU)
 3. Max pooling layer (pooling size 2x2, stride 2)